Navarretia intertexta

-Navarretia intertexta is a species of flowering plant in the family phlox, known by the common name needleleaf pincushionplant.
+Navarretia intertexta is a species of flowering plant in the phlox family, known by the common name needleleaf pincushionplant.

 It is native to western North America, including most of the western United States and extending into the Midwest.
 It grows in a variety of habitat types, including moist meadows and vernal pools.

 It is a hairy annual herb growing up to about 28 centimeters long, growing erect or spreading wider than tall.
 The leaves are divided into many needlelike lobes.
 The inflorescence is a head of flowers lined with leaflike bracts with needle-shaped lobes, and often with a coat of dense hairs.
 The flowers are white to blue and tubular in shape.

+Taxonomy

+In 1833 botanist George Bentham described a new genus that he named Aegochloa, but it was later combined with Gilia.
+At the same time he described a new species which he named Aegochloa intertexta, that was then placed in Navarretia in 1837 by William Jackson Hooker.
+Together with its genus it is classified in the family Polemoniaceae and the species has two accepted subspecies.